-I first heard of red velvet cake many years ago in the movie “Steel Magnolias“, where Shirley Mclaine’s bolshy character cuts herself a slice of a red velvet armadillo cake at a wedding.
+I first heard of red velvet cake many years ago in the movie “Steel Magnolias“, where Shirley Mclaine’s feisty character cuts herself a slice of a red velvet armadillo cake at a wedding.

 I have to admit it didn’t appeal to me at all at the time.
-I didn’t even taste red velvet cake until many years later when I had children.
+I didn’t even taste red velvet cake until many years later when my children begged me to make one.